crashinvaders/gdx-texture-packer-gui/README.md

 Any contribution is highly appreciated.
 You can help either by making a PR or reporting bugs/suggestions by creating new issues.
 If you have any questions/ideas, and you think they don't fit the standard GitHub issue format, you are always welcome to contact me directly at anton@crashinvaders.com

 Also, you can participate in translation.
-It can be done by translating all the strings in [bundle.properties](https://github.com/crashinvaders/gdx-texture-packer-gui/blob/master/assets/i18n/bundle.properties) and saving copy as bundle_XX.properties, where XX is your language code.
+It can be done by translating all the strings in [bundle.properties](https://github.com/crashinvaders/gdx-texture-packer-gui/blob/master/assets/i18n/bundle.properties) and saving a copy as bundle_XX.properties, where XX is your language code.